jreisinger/docs/data/notes/go/concurrency.md

 Go enables two styles of concurrent programming:

-1. Communicating sequential processes (CSP) - values are passed between autonomous activities (goroutines) but variables are for the most part confined to a single activity.
+1. Communicating sequential processes (CSP) - see below
-2. Shared memory multithreading - more traditional model.
+2. Shared memory multithreading - more traditional model

 Reasoning about concurrent programs is inherently more difficult than about sequential ones.

 # Goroutines

-A *goroutine* is a concurrently executing activity.
-When a program starts, its only goroutine is the one that calls the `main` function - the *main goroutine*.
-You can create new goroutines with the `go` keyword.
+* a *goroutine* is a concurrently executing activity
+* When a program starts, its only goroutine is the one that calls the `main` function
+* you can create new goroutines with the `go` keyword

 ```
 f()     // call f(); wait for it to return